tidepool-org/docs/general/code-peer-review-checklist.md

 In order to consistently ensure high quality code, a peer review of all code changes is required.
 It is recommended that the developer actually perform a code review of their own code **before** submitting it for peer review.
 This will hopefully reduce the amount of time and effort spent by the reviewer by catching common issues beforehand.

+This document is intended as guidance for engineers.
+It is not a Standard Operating Procedure (SOP).

 ## Common Checklist

 1. Does the code complete the feature requirements?
-Does it match the Trello card?
+Does it match the Jira issue?
 2. Is the feature branch up-to-date with the `develop` branch?
 3. Does the continuous integration build (e.g. Travis, CircleCI) pass?
 Do any of the non-required continuous integration steps fail?
 If so, why?
 Can these be fixed?
 If not, why not?
 4. If any external dependencies were added: